-UVa's three seniors are the main reason the Cavaliers have started out the season with a 9-3 record.
-The trio -

-Elton Brown, Jason Clark, and Devin Smith - have led Virginia in scoring, rebounding and blocked shots in all but six games this season.
+UVa's three seniors are the main reason the Cavaliers have started out the season with an 8-2 record.
+The trio -Elton Brown, Jason Clark, and Devin Smith - have led Virginia in scoring, rebounding and blocked shots in all but four games this season.
+Freshman Sean Singletary led UVa in points (25) and blocked shots (2) against Auburn (Dec.
+3), while sophomore J.R.
+Reynolds led the team with three blocked shots vs. Iowa State (Dec.
+6).
+Sophomore Gary Forbes led the Cavaliers in scoring against Furman (Dec.
+8) with 21 points and Adrian Joseph paced the team in scoring with 19 points against Wake Forest (Jan.
+2).

-The seniors have led the team in scoring in seven of 12 games.
-Smith has led the team in scoring four times, including a 40-point performance against lowa State (Dec.
+Smith has led the team in scoring four times, including a 40-point performance against Iowa State (Dec.
 6), and Brown has topped the club three times.